-You can also use Server Migration Center (SMC) to migrate servers from self-managed data centers, on-premises virtual machines (VMs), or third-party cloud service providers to Alibaba Cloud.
+You can also use Server Migration Center (SMC) to migrate servers from self-managed data centers, on-premises virtual machines, or third-party cloud service providers to Alibaba Cloud.
 Then, you can generate custom images from these servers and use the custom images to create ECS instances.
-For more information, see the referenced document.
+For more information, see Migrate servers to Elastic Compute Service (ECS).

 Prerequisites

-Before you import an image file to ECS in the ECS console, complete the following operations:
+Before you import an image file in the ECS console, complete the following preparations:

 Video tutorial